Hope Springs

 March 4, 2025 Submit an Update

-A collaboration between Greeley-Weld Habitat for Humanity and local developer Richmark Cos. to bring nearly 500 units of affordable housing to west Greeley. on Facebook on LinkedIn on Bluesky
+A collaboration between Greeley-Weld Habitat for Humanity and local developer Richmark Cos. to bring nearly 500 units of affordable housing to west Greeley. on Facebook on LinkedIn

 PROJECT DETAILS